JangSeongwon/MURM/README.md

 -RL: Give action with POS

-Env1: Single-view task with details needed to solved
+Env1: Single-view task
       - 9 Boxes as goals
+      - Random initially placed objects + 3 types of shapes + Random color(rgb)

 Env2: Multi-view task
       MURMENV- Similar to Env1 but global-view is hindered with a wall to goal-boxes (Global camera disadvantage)